 Janet Zupan earned her M.F.A. from the University of Montana in 1996.
 Her work appears in the collection, MONTANA WOMEN WRITERS: A GEOGRAPHY OF THE HEART (Far Country) ... [more]

 The "Plot Point" is sometimes defined a bit differently depending on who you read.
-At Author Salon we define it as a major occurrence that emphatically changes the course of the story.
+At Algonkian and Author Salon we define it as a major occurrence that emphatically changes the course of the story.
 In an average novel of any genre, we see three to five major plot points depending on various factors: first PP that begins the rising action, second PP defined by the first major reversal, a third PP defined by a possible second major reversal, a climax PP, and a theoretical PP residing in the denouement, i.e., we think the story is going to resolve a certain way after climax but a surprise happens that resolves it differently

 Application of The Six Act Two-Goal to The Novel Writing Program